 To find capital, I used my saved dividend income, some savings and sold Oaktree capital with the following argument

-Investment thesis was that OAK had negative correlation to the general market and especially towards the rising U.S. 10 year treasury yield.
+Investment thesis says OAK had a negative correlation to the general market and especially towards the rising U.S. 10 year treasury yield.
 As we saw last week, OAK actually dropped 5% while they should (under my thesis), be happy for a rising interest rate, since they do focus on distressed debt.
-I might be wrong, might be right, but the following discussion (https://seekingalpha.com/article/4180468-oaktree-capital-time-yet) showed me that I don’t profoundly understand the case, so selling this position.
-Total Return 4%.
+I might be wrong, might be right, but the following discussion (https://seekingalpha.com/article/4180468-oaktree-capital-time-yet) showed me that I don’t profoundly understand the case, so I sold this position and earned a Total Return of 4%.

 Illinois Tools Works